Wide and Wider Tiny House Trailer Plans

 4. Bigger Tiny Living In A Wider Tiny HousePermit types vary by trailer width and length.
 This 32′ length (longer with the tongue) is usually OK.
 Often, permits for a 10′ width are not too difficult to acquire.
 They probably require signs and probably some road or time restrictions.
 A 12′ wide trailer is a little more involved, so check on requirements.

 5. Do you have a vehicle capable of pulling this size and weight?
-Of course, the weight won’t be determined until the house is built, but a 32′ long x 1o’ or 12′ width will not be light.
+Of course, the weight will not be determined until the house is built, but a 32′ long x 1o’ or 12′ width will not be light.
 Or, you can hire it out.

 6. Finally, are you planning to live in it for a long time?
 If the answer is no, think about it carefully.
 What is the market for a wider tiny house — on an awesome trailer?